 Business interruption coverage is commonly sold as a component of commercial property insurance policies to provide relief to an insured for lost profit and extra expenses when its business operations are disrupted by “direct physical loss or damage” to insured property.
 However, closing a business due to a threat of exposure or spread of COVID-19 is not “direct physical loss or damage” to insured property.
 It will be important to discuss your particular coverage with your insurance provider to understand your level of protection and if you meet your state’s requirements, should the legislation pass.
 If your cannabis business is disrupted, keep meticulous records of lost business income and other expenses in case of the need to file an insurance claim—and contact your insurance specialist for guidance.

 In summary, the COVID-19 public health crisis has spurred all sorts of unexpected events and changes in the way business is conducted and how you are protected.
+Businesses are facing more serious threats as you try to adapt to the rapidly changing realities perpetuated by the pandemic.
 We understand that insurance may not be at the top of your mind, but nonetheless, taking steps to minimize your risk now will protect you and your company down the road.
-It is important to note that the insurance landscape for the cannabis industry is ever-changing, especially during these unprecedented times.
-Please contact us so we may examine your current policies, help you understand what is and is not covered, and adjust your policy, as needed.
+To learn more about how we can protect you your business, click here schedule a free 15-minute consultation or call us at (954) 790-6604.